partharora1105/Membership-Management-Portal/README.md

 <h1>GTXR</h1>
-GTXR is a full-stack website built for a student organization that helps admins to organize its members and their data and update the organization's data on the website The public version of the website is available <a href="http://www.gtxr.club/">here</a>
+GTXR is a full-stack responsive website built for a student organization that helps admins to organize its members and their data and update the organization's data on the website.
+The public version of the website is available <a href="http://www.gtxr.club/">here</a>
 <h2>Setup</h2>
 <ul>
 	<li>Make sure you have python version 3 or higher</li>